Safety

 Would you feel safe driving a car at 100 miles per hour, knowing that the wheels were damaged or not fully secured?

-In reality, the wheels on a car are similar to the flanges on a grinder because they both transmit rotation from a shaft to another component.
+The wheels on a car are similar to the flanges on a grinder because they both transmit rotation from a shaft to another component.
 On a car, the wheels link the drive axles to the tires, while on a grinder, the flanges link the arbor to the grinding wheel.

-Bearing in mind this similarity, and considering that many grinding wheels operate at or above 100 miles per hour (8,800 sfpm), the question becomes:
+Bearing in mind this similarity, and considering that many grinding wheels operate at or above 100 miles per hour (8,800 sfpm), the question becomes, would you feel safe operating a grinding wheel knowing that the flanges were damaged or not fully secured?

 Flange Design